 What could this mean?

 For individuals, it’s getting obvious they have to start taking their professional development into their own hands.
 Also, as more work becomes contractual or part-time, workers have to take up the slack where company training used to offer some professional development.
 It also means that those buying any professional development are going to be more discerning and price-sensitive.
-One reason we priced our online workshops much lower than the market norm was to offer these to as broad an audience as possible.
-We see that the tide is shifting to supporting individuals through communities, separate from companies, as organizational lifespans continue to decrease.
-The popularity of our PKM Workshop also indicates that people want to take control of their professional development and only need a safte place to start.
+The tide is shifting to supporting individuals through communities, separate from companies, as organizational lifespans continue to decrease.
+The popularity of the PKM Workshop also indicates that people want to take control of their professional development and only need a safe place to start.
 Participants this year have commented that the workshops have changed how they think:

 The Seek-Sense-Share framework of PKM has proven to be useful for many participants:

-Staying in touch with participants, through the Social Learning Centre, has given additional feedback that the workshop participants’ practices are changing:
+Staying in touch with participants has given additional feedback that the workshop participants’ practices are changing:

 1. Take risks & engage,